-To read AutoCommit and Lock values from an external text file:
+❖ To read AutoCommit and Lock values from an external text file:

-1 Open the application script in which you want to set connection properties.

-2 Use the following PowerScript syntax to specify the ProfileString function with the SQLCA.Lock property:
+- 1 Open the application script in which you want to set connection properties.
+For instructions, see the User's Guide. - Use the following PowerScript syntax to specify the ProfileString function with the SQLCA.Lock property:

 '''

-SQLCA.Lock = ProfileString (file, section, key, default)
+SQLCA.Lock = ProfileString ( file, section, key, default )

 '''